Common Problems with Hydrangeas and How to Fix Them

 Common Problems with Hydrangeas Repot Hydrangeas Hydrangea Troubleshooting Guide

-A very common mistake we usually make with hydrangeas is that we don’t change the pot every year or at least every 2 years.
-We buy them and leave the poor plant in the pot for a few years until suddenly our hydrangea doesn’t give any more, it literally dies because those roots make a tremendous effort to keep blooming.
+A common mistake with hydrangeas is that we don’t change the pot every year or at least every 2 years.
+We buy them and leave the poor plant in the pot for a few years until, suddenly, our hydrangea doesn’t give anymore.
+It literally dies because those roots make a tremendous effort to keep blooming.

 So if you are reading this and your hydrangeas look like these pictures.
 Or if reading this made you realize that you haven’t changed the pot of your hydrangea either, get to work.